OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Start Mapbender
 ================================================================================

 #.
-Choose  :menuselection:`Mapbender` from the start menu or visit http://localhost/mapbender3/app.php
+Choose  :menuselection:`Geospatial --> Browser Clients --> Mapbender` from the start menu or visit http://localhost/mapbender3/app.php

 #.
 The application will take a few moments to start up